 •Tissue Paper or Napkins (these

 •Air Dry Clay

 •Cookie Cutter or circular lid (you

 can be creative with your cutting

-•Paint Brush for glue
+•Paint Brush to use with glue

 •An awl or something sharp to pierce